neo4j/neo4j-javascript-driver/ISSUE_TEMPLATE.md

 I got connection reset by peer errors.

-**Neo4j Version:** 3.4.10
+**Neo4j Version:** 3.4.10 Community
 **Neo4j Mode**: Single instance
 **Driver version**: JS driver 1.7.1
-**Operating System:** Ubuntu 15.10 on AWS
+**Operating System:** Ubuntu 16.10 on AWS

 ### Steps to reproduce
-1. Start a server on AWS
+1. Start Neo4j on a AWS instance
-2. Run some query with the driver
+2. Run a query with the driver
 3. Put the driver idle for 2h
 4. Run another query
 ### Expected behavior
-The query shall run successfully
+The second query shall run successfully
 ### Actual behavior
-The client failed to run the query with an `connection reset by peer` stacktrace.
+The client failed to run the second query with a `connection reset by peer` stacktrace.
-*attach the stachtrace*
+*attach the stacktrace*
-Meanwhile, on the server log I found this stacktrace that happens at the same time when the driver failed.
+Meanwhile, in the server log, I found this stacktrace that happened at the same time when the driver failed.
 *attach the stacktrace*